& Burlesque History & Lingo

 Suitcasing Travelling on tour with very light or minimal baggage.
 Performers were required to pay their own expenses between engagements, including the expense of shipping the props and scenery their act required.

 Tab A bit longer (45 to 60 minutes) than the usual 35-minute one-act musical or drama included as a part of most vaudeville bills, the tab was a condensed "tabloid" version of what would be a full-evening show, were it presented alone.
-The tab might have several scenes and several sets, and is designed to impress.
+The tab might have several scenes and several sets.

 Tag Line An